crodier/software-blog/_posts/2023-09-17-domain-model-importance.md

 Separate and version the domain model into a project which is exclusively the domain model.
 This is one of the most critical artifacts.
 Never split the domain model into multiple packages, as this is unnecessary.
-Use the package hierarchites.
+Use the package hierarchies.

-Never include any other dependences as the Domain Model is only for the structure of your system.
+Never include any other dependencies as the Domain Model is only for the structure of your system.
 The domain model must be purely software structures.

 This project must be versioned carefully.

-You will never make backwards incompatible changes, as in a distributed environment, any system may be using a prior version of th domain model.
+You will never make backwards incompatible changes;
+as in a distributed environment, any system may be using a prior version of th domain model.
 Make careful additions to the domain model and